Home

 Reign of the Sierra Storm King

-Residents and travelers in the Sierra Nevada endure some of the most brutal winter storms in the world.
+Residents and travelers in the Sierra Nevada Reign Storm King 2endure some of the most brutal winter storms in the world.
 Snowfall measured in feet, wind gusts in excess of 180 mph, destructive avalanches and wind chills far below zero conspire to wreak havoc on anyone caught unprepared.
-Dramatic slides and compelling stories capture the excitement of railroad crews fighting mountain blizzards and deadly avalanches.
-Train passengers have been stranded for days, even weeks by persistent snow blockades.
-The deep snows of the Sierra Nevada have tested the mettle and bravery of the railroad and highway crews for well over a century.
-Hear the incredible story of John "Snowshoe" Thompson, who skied over the deep Sierra drifts for 20 years, delivering mail, medicine and hope.
-Slides.
-Field trip available.
+This presentation captures the compelling stories and dramatic images of railroad crews fighting mountain blizzards and deadly avalanches.
+During the ferocious winter of 1952, extreme weather shut down the railroad and highway system, while powerful snowstorms forced the evacuation of marines conducting winter survival training.
+Rampaging floods and bitter cold waves also play important roles in this zone of wild weather.
+How is climate change impacting this beautiful part of the world?

 "He makes the weather understandable."